 Rotarix is for oral use only.
-Administer the entire content (1.5 mL) of the tube ORALLY on the inside of the cheek.
+Administer the entire content (1.5 ml) of the oral applicator ORALLY on the inside of the cheek.

 ROTARIX SHOULD UNDER NO CIRCUMSTANCES BE INJECTED.

 There are no restrictions on the infant's consumption of food or liquid, including breast-milk, either before or after vaccination.